tb-pm/idp-software.com/docs/vendors/AlgoDocs/index.md

 ### Banking

 One of the first industries to adopt OCR, banks are still one of the top users of this technology today.
 Before OCR, data entry clerks manually keyed in the information from each financial instrument.
 This was both time- and labor-intensive and prone to errors.
-AI-based tools like ICR process checks and other financial instruments exponentially faster and dramatically reduce the risk of errors, granting clients access to their funds faster, reducing overhead costs, and boosting bottom lines.
+AI-based tools like ICR process checks and other financial instruments faster and reduce the risk of errors, granting clients access to their funds faster, reducing overhead costs, and boosting bottom lines.

 ## Technical Specifications